mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ```

 :::info
-💡 If you have set up a [custom prefix](/material-ui/experimental-api/css-theme-variables/customization/#changing-variable-prefix), make sure to replace the `--mui` with it.
+💡 If you're using a [custom prefix](/material-ui/experimental-api/css-theme-variables/customization/#changing-variable-prefix), make sure to replace the default `--mui`.
 :::

 ### TypeScript

-You need to augment the theme palette to avoid the type error:
+You must augment the theme palette to avoid type errors:

 ```ts
 declare module '@mui/material/styles' {